September 2020 Update:

 - Soul Matters groups: Most groups at UUCL follow the core Soul Matters format, delving into the monthly packet and then meeting to discuss it deeply.

-- “Moving and Making” Soul Matters group: Members of this group will stretch their spiritual muscles to engage with the monthly theme and communicate with their Soul Matters group first and foremost through creative and embodied practices.
+- “Moving and Making” Soul Matters group: Members of this group stretch their spiritual muscles to engage with the monthly theme and communicate with their Soul Matters group first and foremost through creative and embodied practices.
 This might include body movement, drawing, music, craft work, poetry, movement meditation, and prioritizing the creative or multimedia resources in the packet.

 “It occurred to me three years ago that Soul Matters truly is the heart of my UUCL experience.
 This small group exemplifies the acceptance and social impartiality we all seek.
 The topics examined are thought-provoking.
 It is so uplifting to take the time and inclination to examine my life.”Candy DeGreen